EECOLOR/qirx/parser/documentation/_03_Parsers.md

 - It fails on input that does not start with the specified string
 - It returns the string with no remaining input if it consumed all characters
 - It returns the correct remaining input if it did not consume all characters

 ## Choice parser

 This parser will try to parse input using all of the other parser.

-Below an example of a parser that gives an ambiguous result.
+Below an example of a parser that possibly gives an ambiguous result.

 ```scala
 choiceParser =